 BGC Bus Fare: Beep Card

-Aside from reliable and convenient public transport, BGC buses also accept Beep cards in paying for your fare.
+Aside from reliable and convenient public transport, you can use a BGC Bus Beep Card in paying for your fare.

 You can also choose another option for your transportation fare and that is by paying through cash.

 Using the Beep Card is convenient.
 Just like the MRT, all you need to do is to tap your card at the card reader near the driver and your bus fare is paid.
 But you need to make sure that you load up your card before doing any transactions to avoid any inconvenience.